Causal Inference under Interference through Designed Markets: Estimating Counterfactual Values

-Assumption \ref{as:nuisance} requires that the pairwise product of the rates of mean-square-consistency of the initial estimator of the counterfactual cutoffs, the propensity score, and the conditional mean functions are $o(n^{-1/2})$ and that each nuisance parameter is also consistent.
-This means that for a fixed $p$, the estimator for expected outcomes and allocations conditional on $X_i$ can have a slow rate.
+Assumption \ref{as:nuisance} requires that the pairwise product of the convergence rates of the initial estimator of the counterfactual cutoffs, the propensity score, and the conditional mean functions are $o(n^{-1/2})$.
+This means that for a fixed $p$, the estimator for expected outcomes and allocations conditional on $X_i$ can have a slow mean-square convergence rate.
 The uniform guarantee on the performance of the estimators over $\pi \in \Pi$ can be dropped for the point-wise results on the value function in this section, but is required for the regret guarantee in the next section.
-The main result of this section is that the algorithm described leads to an asymptotically normal estimator of counterfactuals of interest:
+The main result of this section is that the algorithm described leads to an asymptotically normal estimator:

 \begin{theorem} Under Assumptions \ref{as:id} - \ref{as:nuisance}, $ \hat V_n(\pi) = \frac{1}{n} \sum \limits_{i=1}^n \Gamma^{*q}_{\pi i}(p^*_{\pi}) + o_p(n^{-1/2}),$ where

 and $\nu^*_{\pi} = \nabla_p^{\top} y_{\pi}(p^*_{\pi}) [\nabla_p z_{\pi}(p^*_{\pi})]^{-1}$.